Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 In Section \ref{Preliminaries}, we introduce notations, the additive non-parametric IV model, and the ANINCE model.
 In Section \ref{Section-AIT-condition-and-implication}, we formulate the AIT condition for the single IV.
-We show the AIT condition is a necessary condition for IV validity in the ANINCE model.
+We show the AIT condition is a necessary condition for IV validity in the ANINCE model under the completeness condition.
 We discuss the implications of AIT condition in the linear, constant effects model and the nonlinear, non-constant effects model, respectively.
 We show that, under additional assumptions, the AIT condition is a necessary and sufficient condition for IV validity.
-In Section \ref{Section-Test-Procedure}, we address the practical scenario with covariates and provide the \emph{AIT Condition} algorithm to test the validity of IV.
-We present the efficacy and applicability of our method on both synthetic and three real-world datasets which contain continuous and discrete data in Section \ref{Section:experiments}.
+In Section \ref{Section-Test-Procedure}, we address the practical scenario with covariates and provide the \emph{AIT Condition} algorithm for implementing the test.
+We further provide a theoretical analysis establishing the asymptotic level and power of the AIT test.
+In Section \ref{Section:experiments}, we present the efficacy and applicability of our method on both synthetic and three real-world datasets which contain continuous and discrete data.
 Conclusions are given in Section \ref{Section-conclusions}.